 The search committee, for the first time, wasn’t seeking to nominate an experienced architect, but an experienced communicator.
 “The architect of the Capitol transformed from a sleepy maintenance organization to one that was in a fairly high-profile position,” said a former Hill aide familiar with the selection process.
 “I’m not sure that they had prepared their press operation for the kind of public affairs that would usually accompany a project of this scope.”

 The leading candidate was Kemel Dawkins, a facilities manager at Duke University who had also overseen crews, construction, and maintenance at Yale and Stanford.
 But the American Institute of Architects, of which both Ayers and Hantman are members and honorary fellows, protested the appointment of Dawkins because he was not a licensed architect.
 Dawkins withdrew his nomination.

 In 2010, Ayers was appointed to the post, where he’s earned praise for lowering energy emissions, addressing safety hazards, and completing the first phase of the project to restore the Capitol Dome.

 Still, troubles abound when you’re charged with one of the world’s great edifices and surrounding buildings.
 The Russell Senate Office Building recently received the highest classification of safety hazards for its fire-escape routes by the Office of Compliance, and the Capitol Dome has 1,300 cracks and is shedding lead paint—all while Congress, afraid to spend money on office repair while Americans are being foreclosed upon, has repeatedly rejected the architect’s budget requests for repairs.

 “The money is tight,” Ayers laughed while leading the aforementioned tour of the Capitol Dome in July.
 As is his style, Ayers dodged any further questions about the difficulty of his job.

-This article appears in the Sep.
-20, 2012, edition of National Journal Daily.
+This article appears in the September 20, 2012 edition of NJ Daily.